rloucks/Visitor-Log/README.md

 - **Search** — filter by visitor name, company, or host
 - **Date range filter** — narrow to a specific period
 - **Export CSV** — downloads the currently filtered view
-- **Delete** — remove individual records (also deletes the visitor's photo from disk)
+- **Delete** — removes individual records (also deletes visitor photo from disk)

-**Danger Zone — Clear Log**

-Permanently deletes every visitor record and all associated photos.
-You will be asked to confirm twice, including typing `DELETE`.
+**Danger Zone — Clear Log** permanently deletes every visitor record and all associated photos.
 Export a backup first using **Download Full Export**.

-> Visitor photos (if the photo capture feature is enabled) appear as circular thumbnails next to each visitor's name.
-Visitors without a photo show a placeholder icon.

 ---

+### Expected Guests

+Pre-add visitors you are expecting.
+When a visitor arrives and selects the host on the kiosk, any expected guests for that host appear as one-tap buttons — no typing needed.

+**Adding an expected guest**

+Fill in First Name, Last Name, optional Company, and select the employee they are visiting.
+Click **Add**.

+**How it works on the kiosk**

+1. Visitor taps idle screen → letter picker → selects the host
+2. If expected guests exist for that host → their name cards appear with an **Other Guest** option
+3. Tapping a name card pre-fills the check-in form and goes straight to confirm
+4. After check-in, the guest is marked done and no longer appears

+**Managing the list**

+The Pending Guests table shows all guests (pending and checked-in).
+Click **Remove** to delete any entry manually.

+---

 ### Employees

-The employee list powers the host selection dropdown on the kiosk.
+The employee list powers the host selection on the kiosk and enables Slack direct messaging.

 **Adding employees**

 Fill in Name (required), Email (optional), and Slack User ID (optional, format `U0123ABCDEF`) then click **Add**.

-The Slack User ID is used by the n8n workflow to send a direct message to the host when their visitor arrives.
-To find a user's Slack ID: open their profile in Slack → three-dot menu → **Copy member ID**.
+To find a Slack User ID: open the person's Slack profile → three-dot menu → **Copy member ID**.

-**Editing employees**

-Click **Edit** on any row — the form fills with their current details.
-Make changes and click **Save Changes**.
-Click **Cancel** to discard.

 **Importing from CSV**